 Fremantle Stuff > buildings > Customs House

 The most recent 'Customs House' was behind the Falk building facade on the corner of Phillimore St and Henry Sts.
 Many people will think of the 'Old Customs House', 1908, at 4-8 Phillimore St (north side) as the first customs house, but there were at least three others before that.
-From 1879, the 1852 building below, part of the Commissariat complex, was used for that purpose, but there were offices elsewhere before that.
+From 1879, an 1852 building which part of the Commissariat complex was used for that purpose, but there were offices elsewhere before that.